Colleague News

 Theresa Bowles talks about attending the Congress for the World Council of Enterostomal Therapists (WCET) at the Scottish Event Campus (SEC) in Glasgow.

 Working as a multi-disciplinary team across five directorates within the organisation, the team of over 60 registered clinicians are able to harness their wide span of expertise and clinical specialities to forge future change within the NHS.
-The team maintain professional and clinical competencies to ensure they contribute to NHS Supply Chain strategies and priorities to enable effective collaboration with our NHS partners.
-The skill set and experience which our clinicians bring is vital to our success.
+The team maintain professional and clinical competencies to ensure they contribute to our strategies and priorities, to enable effective collaboration with our NHS partners.
+The skill set and experience that our clinicians bring is vital to our success.

 Clinical